Receive email or text notification when there are new developments with this project

 Sound Transit is planning to build a new operations and maintenance satellite facility (OMSF) to help store and maintain the additional light rail vehicles needed to operate the Link system as it continues to expand.
 In the fall of 2012, the Sound Transit Board of Directors identified four options for the facility to be studied in an environmental impact statement (EIS).

 Sound Transit, together with the Federal Transit Administration, has prepared a draft environmental impact statement (EIS) for this project.
 The 45-day public comment period ran from May 9, 2014 to June 23, 2014.
-The City Council is opposed to the siting of an OMSF in Bellevue and submitted a letter to the official DEIS record reiterating that position.
+The City Council is opposed to the siting of a rail yard in Bellevue and submitted a letter to the official DEIS record reiterating that position.
 Members of the public can view a complete copy of the Draft EIS at Sound Transit OMSF.
 The Sound Transit Board identified the East Link Corridor: Site 2, also known as the BNSF site, as the preferred alternative for Preliminary Engineering and a Final EIS at it's July 24, 2014 meeting.

 The Final EIS will document and address comments received on the DEIS.
 Following the publication of the Final EIS, the Sound Transit board will make a final decision by selecting the preferred maintenance facility site for the project.
 In addition, after the Final EIS is published, the FTA is expected to issue its Record of Decision (ROD) on the project during fall of 2015.

 To learn more about this project, please visit the Sound Transit OMSF website.